peterhinch/micropython_eeprom/spi/SPI.md

 # 1. A MicroPython SPI EEPROM driver

-This driver supports the Microchip 25xx1024 series of 128KiB SPI EEPROMs.
+This driver supports the Microchip 25xx1024 series of 128KiB SPI EEPROMs and the STM M95M02-DR 256KiB device.
+These have 1M and 4M cycles of write endurance respectively (compared to 10K for Pyboard Flash memory).

 Multiple chips may be used to construct a single logical nonvolatile memory module.
 The driver allows the memory either to be mounted in the target filesystem as a disk device or to be addressed as an array of bytes.